Cidade Jardim (CPTM)

-Cidade Jardim is a train station on ViaMobilidade Line 9-Emerald, located in the district of Pinheiros in São Paulo.
+Cidade Jardim is a train station on ViaMobilidade Linhas 8 e 9 Line 9-Emerald, located in the district of Pinheiros in São Paulo.
 It is next to São Paulo Jockey Club and Pinheiros Sport Club.

 History

 The station was built by CPTM, during the "South Line Dinamization" and opened on 30 June 2000, being projected by architect Luiz Carlos Esteves in 1994.